rohith0224/rohith0224/README.md

 - Deep learning and advanced data science techniques.
 - React.js for front-end development.
 - **Solidity** and **blockchain development** to build decentralized applications.
+- API integrations to connect front-end and back-end services.
+- Building and deploying machine learning models using FastAPI and Flask.

 ## 👯 I’m looking to collaborate on
 - Data science and machine learning projects.